Comfort and Joy (1984 film): Production

 Paterson later said "the ending was never quite right.
-We’d shot another ending and I don’t know why it wasn’t used.
-There was a tie up between Dickie and Clare Grogan’s character, but it wasn’t properly resolved so we shot another one.
-Any film that has an unsatisfactory ending isn’t the perfect film because that’s what people leave the cinema remembering."
+We'd shot another ending and I don't know why it wasn't used.
+There was a tie up between Dickie and Clare Grogan's character, but it wasn't properly resolved so we shot another one.
+Any film that has an unsatisfactory ending isn't the perfect film because that's what people leave the cinema remembering."

 Reception

-The film was screened in Cannes in May 1984.
+The film was screened at the Cannes Film Festival in May 1984.
 It had its UK premiere as the opening film at the 1984 Edinburgh Film Festival on 14 August 1984.
 It opened in London on 31 August 1984.

 Box office

 The film was number one at the UK box office for two weeks.
 However overall the film's commercial performance was disappointing.
+Forsyth later reflected:

+I didn't think Comfort and Joy was going to be a box-office smash.
+Perhaps some people at Universal did, but the problem was more general, what can happen when a low-budget filmmaker associates with a studio.
+Universal wasn't out a lot of money, a million dollars or so, so it was easy not to put a lot of effort into the movie.
+I don't think that anyone at Universal actually made a phone call and said, "Let's pull the plug on this."
+But I think emotionally they did, on what basis I don't know, maybe something as simple as a slow weekend in New York.
+Maybe there was a baseball game or something.
+Those are the things that I see affect judgments: a slow weekend, a lukewarm review.